leeyuval/httpServer/README.md

 ## Usage

-The application allows you to fetch and display GitHub repository information based on organization and query phrase.
+The application provides a web interface to search and display GitHub repositories.

-You can access the endpoints using the following URLs:
+You can enter an organization name and an optional search phrase to filter repositories.

-- `http://localhost:8080/repositories/org/{org}`: Fetches and displays repositories for a specific organization.
+The repositories are displayed with their details, and pagination is available at the bottom of the page.

-- `http://localhost:8080/repositories/org/{org}/q/{q}`: Fetches and displays repositories for a specific organization with a query phrase.
+## API Endpoints

-Replace `{org}` with the organization name and `{q}` with the query phrase.
+The application provides the following API endpoints:

-## Endpoints
+- `GET /repositories/org/{org}`: Fetches repositories for the specified organization.

-- `GET /repositories/org/{org}`: Fetches and displays repositories for a specific organization.
+- `GET /repositories/org/{org}/q/{q}`: Fetches repositories for the specified organization with the given search phrase.

-- `GET /repositories/org/{org}/q/{q}`: Fetches and displays repositories for a specific organization with a query phrase.
+## Caching

-## Configuration
+The application uses Redis as a caching mechanism to store fetched data.

-The application's configuration can be found in the `main.go` file.
-You can configure the Redis address and other settings there.
+Cached data is stored for 12 hours (configurable in `redisDB.go`).

----
+This improves performance by reducing the number of requests to the GitHub API.